WE MET BEFORE?

 point, the Borderline feels bored or annoyed, and pushes away.

-With healthy/whole partners who need continuity
+With a healthy/whole partner who requires continuity

 of loving feelings, the Borderline feels emotional claustrophobia,